King Henry VIII

 - Henry VIII divorced Catherine of Aragon in 1533, and married Anne Boleyn.

-- Henry VIII grew up as a Catholic, but established the Protestant Church of England when the Catholic church wouldn’t let him divorce Catherine of Aragon.
+- Henry VIII grew up as a Catholic, but established the Protestant Church of England when the Pope, the head of the Catholic Church, wouldn’t let him divorce Catherine of Aragon.

 - Henry VIII married four more times – he had six wives in total.

 - From his six marriages, Henry VIII only had three children who lived.
-Each of them, in turn, ruled England after he died.
+Each of them (Edward VI, Mary I and Elizabeth I), in turn, ruled England after he died.

-- He died in 1547, and is buried at Windsor Castle next to Jane Seymour.
+- He died in 1547, and is buried at Windsor Castle next to his favourite wife, Jane Seymour.

 - 28 June 1491Henry was born at Greenwich Palace